Northern Melbourne VET Cluster

-The Northern Melbourne VET Cluster (NMVC) is a consortium of secondary schools that have joined forces to improve the provision of VET programs in the Northern Region of Melbourne.
-The NMVC has 48 member schools from the State, Catholic and Independent education sectors.
+The Northern Melbourne VET Cluster (NMVC) is a consortium of secondary schools that has joined forces to improve the provision of VET programs in the northern region of Melbourne.

 Beginning in 2006 we have steadily grown to our present size with 66 schools, both government and non-government, 23 of them Host schools, offering over 38 VET courses.
 By 2020 we had over a thousand VET students enrolled in our NMVC Host schools as external students.
 Over the past years, we have maintained and grown our VET student numbers in the Cluster but more importantly, our VET course completion rates are trending upwards.
 Cluster schools have collectively maintained their commitment to providing a broad range of high-quality vocational pathways to students.

 The Cluster collaborates with employers, industry, LLENs, TAFEs, and Registered Training Organisations (RTOs) to increase access to VET programs across the region.

 Creating opportunities for students to explore vocational pathways

 The NMVC plays a vital role in creating opportunities for students to explore vocational pathways.
 Student access to the large range of VET courses on offer is only possible through the efficient functioning of the VET Cluster, its processes and the excellent communication between its member schools.
 Within the group of NMVC VET Coordinators and their Principals, we have a strong commitment to the Cluster, working together to enhance student outcomes and continually seeking to improve our processes.